 Not only are there unfamiliar terms like collateral, equity, assets, liabilities, and others, but there are several sources of funding with different rules, processes, and costs.

 From conventional bank loans to Small Business Administration (SBA) loan guarantees, to investors, the Connecticut Department of Economic and Community Development, grants, and many others, it can be difficult to wade through what is available and best for your business.

 Hiring employees is a complex and often overwhelming process for new small business owners as there are multiple agencies to register with and labor laws and regulations to understand.

 Employers are responsible for reporting new hires, verifying employees are eligible to work in the U.S., income tax withholding, unemployment insurance, and payroll withholding taxes, including Social Security and Medicare.

 Step 10: Obtain Business Insurance

 Business insurance is never at the top of anyone’s list of things they want to do when starting their business; however, business insurance may be critical to protecting your business.

 Most types of business insurance are optional, except for workers’ compensation insurance in most states.
 Some states will also require professional liability insurance for businesses offering certain services and commercial auto insurance.

 Even if insurance isn’t required, and there is a fire, theft, or personal injury lawsuit, the business owner may have to pay out-of-pocket for damages and legal fees.
-Home-based businesses and side-businesses may want to consider business insurance, too, as personal home and vehicle policies may not cover in the event of a business loss.
+Home-based businesses and side-businesses may want to consider business insurance, too, as personal home and vehicle policies may not cover a business loss.

 Step 11: Set up an Accounting System